-On August 9th 2014, I was in my apartment packing for a weeklong trip to Chicago.
+On Aug.
+9 2014, I was in my apartment packing for a weeklong trip to Chicago.
 I had been asked to host a fundraiser in my hometown and had decided to use this as an opportunity to take some time away from work.
-The past year was starting to catch up with me: I had a 1-year-old daughter who refused to sit still, a childhood friend had recently died an unexpected death and burnout was fast approaching.
+The past year was starting to catch up with me: I had a 1-year-old daughter who refused to sit still, a childhood friend had recently died unexpectedly and burnout was fast approaching.

 At some point that afternoon, the images of Mike Brown’s body lying on Canfield Drive hit my Twitter timeline.
 I was vaguely familiar with Tef Poe because of his music and knew Vandalyzm threw an ex-boyfriend and through their tweets, I was able to follow what was going on.
 But I was afraid to get too consumed by what was happening because I remembered the sleepless nights after the death of Trayvon Martin and feeling like I could not function normally for weeks at a time, totally consumed with this poor child and frustration over everything that happened.

 “No, I need this break,” I told myself.
 I wasn’t going to get on work mode.
-I’d been handling EBONY.com’s news coverage almost entirely by myself for almost 3 years and the emotional toll was real.
+I’d been handling EBONY.com’s news coverage almost entirely by myself for almost three years, and the emotional toll was real.

 And then, August 10th happened.
 We saw the smear campaign begin against the deceased and how the complete unwillingness of the Ferguson Police Department to treat a grieving community with respect had set off a series of events that would make protest inevitable.
 We saw how various other local police departments were militarized and deployed against the people of Ferguson who had came to demand answers in the death of an unarmed teenager.